skhabiri/Bridges2Prosperity-ML-FastAPI/README.md

 #### Configure AWS CLI
 use `aws configure` to enter the credentials.
 Those data are saved in `~/.aws/credentials` and `~/.aws/config`.

-#### Building:
-As a part of data science team the task is to train the model, deploy model in the cloud, and integrate machine learning into web product, using this tech stack:
-* FastAPI: Web framework.
-Like Flask, but faster, with automatic interactive docs.
-* AWS RDS Postgres: Relational database service.
-Like ElephantSQL.
-* AWS Elastic Beanstalk: Platform as a service, hosts your API.
-Like Heroku.
-* Docker: Containers, for reproducibility.
-Like virtual environments, but more reproducible.

 #### Create security group
 In EC2 service create a `security group`.
 This will be use when creating the database.
 In the `Inbound rules` section, click the `Add rule` button.
 For `Type`, select `PostgreSQL`.
 For `Source`, select `Anywhere`.

 ### AWS RDS Postgres
 In order to have access to the dataset while connecting to data science API, We create a PostgreSQL database instance in Amazon RDS.
 Here you can find instruction for [creating a PostgreSQL DB Instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Creating.PostgreSQL).